-The other biggest factor in determining your monthly fees is the company that you choose.
-Each company has difference rates.
+The other biggest factor in determining your monthly fees is the company you choose.
+Each company has different rates.
 One of the ways to get better rates on your policy is to receive quotes from several of the best life insurance companies before you choose one.

-We understand that the decision to purchase life insurance can at times seem overwhelming.
+We understand the decision to purchase life insurance can at times seem overwhelming.
 There are so many parameters – and so many factors to consider.
-We want to ensure that you have all of the important details that you need prior to moving forward with your decision, such as:
+We want to ensure you have all of the important details you need prior to moving forward with your decision, such as: